 Overview

-In this section, you’ll explore how to run a complete inference test using the Scenario Runner from Arm’s ML SDK for Vulkan.
-You’ll also learn what’s provided on Arm’s Hugging Face page, including downloadable binaries and assets that demonstrate the ML extensions for Vulkan in action.
+You’ll learn how to run a complete inference test with the Scenario Runner from Arm’s ML SDK for Vulkan.
+You’ll also explore the downloadable binaries and assets on Arm’s Hugging Face page that demonstrate ML Extensions for Vulkan.

 About the ML SDK for Vulkan

-The SDK provides a collection of tools and runtime components that help you integrate neural networks into Vulkan-based applications.
-While the ML extensions for Vulkan (VK_ARM_data_graph and VK_ARM_tensors) define the runtime interface, the SDK provides a practical workflow for converting, packaging, and deploying ML models in real-time applications such as games.
+The SDK provides tools and runtime components that help you integrate neural networks into Vulkan-based applications.
+ML Extensions for Vulkan (VK_ARM_data_graph and VK_ARM_tensors) define the runtime interface.
+The SDK provides a workflow for converting, packaging, and deploying ML models in real-time applications such as games.

-Model ConverterConverts TOSA IR into SPIR-V graphs and packages them into .vgf files for runtime execution.Used in asset pipelines for model deploymenthttps://github.com/arm/ai-ml-sdk-model-converter
+Model ConverterConverts TOSA IR into SPIR-V graphs and packages them into .vgf files for runtime execution.Deploy models through asset pipelineshttps://github.com/arm/ai-ml-sdk-model-converter

-VGF LibraryLightweight runtime decoder for .vgf files containing graphs, constants, and shaders.Integrate into game engine to load/use graphshttps://github.com/arm/ai-ml-sdk-vgf-library
+VGF LibraryLightweight runtime decoder for .vgf files containing graphs, constants, and shaders.Load and use graphs in a game enginehttps://github.com/arm/ai-ml-sdk-vgf-library

-Scenario RunnerExecutes ML workloads declaratively using JSON-based scenario descriptions.Ideal for rapid prototyping and validationhttps://github.com/arm/ai-ml-sdk-scenario-runner
+Scenario RunnerExecutes ML workloads declaratively using JSON-based scenario descriptions.Prototype and validate workloadshttps://github.com/arm/ai-ml-sdk-scenario-runner

-Emulation LayerVulkan layer that emulates data graph and tensor extensions using compute shaders.For testing on devices without native ML extensions for Vulkan supporthttps://github.com/arm/ai-ml-emulation-layer-for-vulkan
+Emulation LayerVulkan layer that emulates data graph and tensor extensions using compute shaders.Test on devices without native support for ML Extensions for Vulkanhttps://github.com/arm/ai-ml-emulation-layer-for-vulkan

 About the Hugging Face release

-The landing page contains a minimal example - a scenario - to run NSS with an actual frame.
-It contains a Windows-compatible Scenario Runner binary, the VGF model, and a single frame of input and expected output data.
-This allows you to run an end-to-end flow, and the landing page provides resources to explore the VGF model in more detail.
+The NSS model page on Hugging Face provides a minimal example, called a scenario, for running NSS on a sample frame.
+It includes a Windows-compatible Scenario Runner binary, the VGF model, and one frame of input and expected output data.
+You can use these assets to run an end-to-end workflow and explore the VGF model in more detail.

 Next steps

-In the following section, you’ll explore how to debug and inspect the workloads in this Learning Path using RenderDoc.
+Next, you’ll use RenderDoc to debug and inspect the workloads in this Learning Path.

 Back